 Adromischus marianiae var. immaculatus Uitewaal

-Adromischus marianiae var. immaculatus is a small, much-branched, perennial, leaf-succulent with thick stems.
-The leaves are arranged in a spiral on the stem.
+Adromischus marianiae var. immaculatus is a small, much-branched succulent with thick stems and fleshy leaves are arranged in a spiral on the stem.
 It is densely branched and constricted at the base.
-The leaves are oblanceolate or sometimes elliptic, more or less verrucose, up to 3.6 inches (9 cm) long and with an often brown or white raised and horny margins.
-Flowers are upright, up to 0.5 inch (1.2 cm) long, and have 5 fused pale pink to white petals.
+The leaves are oblanceolate or sometimes elliptic, more or less verrucose, and up to 3.6 inches (9 cm) long.
+They often have brown or white raised and horny margins.
+Flowers are upright, up to 0.5 inches (1.2 cm) long, and have 5 fused pale pink to white petals.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).